Expressions

 : add-expr % degenerate

-| bit-shift-expr << add-expr % lshift
+| bit-shift-expr "<<" add-expr % lshift

-| bit-shift-expr >> add-expr % arshift
+| bit-shift-expr ">>" add-expr % arshift

-| bit-shift-expr >>> add-expr % rshift
+| bit-shift-expr ">>>" add-expr % rshift

 ;

-All of shiftexpr occur under integer context.
+All of shiftexpr are computed under integer context.

 Side Note: There was left and right rotate operators.
 Since there's only a single 64-bit width in native integer types, bit rotation become meaningless.
 Therefore those functionalities will be offered in the standard library method functions.